oplS17projects/Playlist-Curator/README.md

 ## Group Responsibilities

 ### Ethan Cumming @EthanNC
-I will work on uploading the .csv to the HTTP client and formatting the data.
-From there I will work on how to send the data from the client to Spotify and making unit tests to ensure all the data reaches it destinations and completes certain actions.
+I worked on uploading the converted .csv file to the server and and parsing the document data.
+The data is then sent to to the spotify api to retrieve a song id.
+The song IDs are then used for adding to the playlist.

 ### Christian @cokoli238
 I will work on passing login credentials to the server, receiving data from the Spotify client, and manipulating  the browser through racket to play the user created spotify playlist.